Private Wealth 2024

 Estates

-With regard to disputes over estates, aggrieved parties may attack the validity of wills by claiming that the testator lacked mental capacity or was unduly influenced by third parties while making the will, or they may attempt to vary distribution of the estate through claims made under the Inheritance (Provision for Family and Dependants) Ordinance or common law.
+With regard to disputes over estates, aggrieved parties may attack the validity of Wills by claiming that the testator lacked mental capacity or was unduly influenced by third parties while making the Will, or they may attempt to vary distribution of the estate through claims made under the Inheritance (Provision for Family and Dependants) Ordinance or common law.

 Trusts